Diskostat/diskostat/README.md

 #### 4. Ready for review

 Note that the ticket can be taken back to In progress if further progress is needed.
-It also does not have to be putten back.
+It also does not have to be put back.

 Here the ticket is:
 - in review,